Sullivan's Travels: Legacy

-The two Writers Guilds of America voted the screenplay for Sullivan's Travels as the 29th greatest ever written, as well as the 35th funniest.
+The Writers Guilds of America voted the screenplay for Sullivan's Travels as the 29th greatest ever written, as well as the 35th funniest.
+The film's poster was ranked as No. 19 of "The 25 Best Movie Posters Ever" by Premiere.
+A 2010 special issue of Trains magazine ranked Sullivan's Travels 25th among the 100 greatest train films.

-O Brother, Where Art Thou?, the non-existent book that Sullivan wants to adapt for the screen, was used as the title of a film by the Coen brothers in 2000.
+O Brother, Where Art Thou?, the fictional book that Sullivan wants to adapt for the screen, was used as the title of the 2000 film of the same name by the Coen brothers.

+In 2022, the film was ranked joint 243rd in the Sight & Sound Greatest Films of All Time poll, tied with 21 other films.

 Adaptations

 On November 9, 1942, Lux Radio Theatre broadcast a radio adaptation of Sullivan's Travels with Ralph Bellamy in the lead role and Veronica Lake reprising her role.